jingchunzhu/xena_datapages/readme.md

-# Client template
+# Data pages

-An evolving build for client-side development.

-webpack, react, rx, babel, mocha, jsverify.
+Data overview pages for UCSC xena servers.

 ## Build
 The build is based on npm and webpack.